 So, imagine 30B plastic bags.
 This figure represents the number of plastic bags used by the population of the whole State of New York* in 16 months.

-*According to ABC News of 28 February 2020, NY State shoppers collectively use about 23 billion single-use bags each year.
+*According to ABC News, on 28 February 2020, NY State shoppers used about 23 billion single-use bags annually.

 What does it mean to become "carbon neutral"?

-As the climate emergency become more acute, so too does the need for accountability.
-Many responsible banks are taking initiatives to slash their carbon footprints and some even targeting carbon neutrality for some of their activities, products and services.
+As the climate emergency becomes more acute, so does the need for accountability.
+Many responsible banks are taking initiatives to slash their carbon footprints, and some are even targeting carbon neutrality for some of their activities, products and services.